 The GIS analysis presents some limitations including the need for better (more detailed; more recent) GIS layers as well as examining more variables in general.
 A more sophisticated GIS analysis could target certain populations of prairie-chickens specially, or directly wind development site selection toward particular build scenarios for wind turbine arrays.

 This thesis examines the relationship of wildlife management and wind energy development by looking at a case study of potential overlap with wind energy development and prairie-chicken habitat in Oklahoma.
 The methodology presented here provides away to examine other wind energy and wildlife management relationships elsewhere in the United States.
-It also encompasses two out of the three fields of sustainability: senvironmental and economic.
-This thesis also presents suggestions to examine more economic aspects by conducting a cost benefit analyses and to explore social aspects by conducting surveys in order to address all the major themes of sustainability practice.
+It also encompasses the field of environmental sustainability and methods to address the economic and social aspects of sustainability.
+This thesis also presents suggestions to examine more economic aspects by conducting a cost benefit analyses, evaluating and providing data from the WEF applications, and to explore social aspects by conducting surveys in order to address all the major themes of sustainability practice.

 Both wildlife managers and wind energy development professionals can benefit from this research.
 It provides wind energy development possible areas to develop without causing conflict to a species that is listed as vulnerable under the IUCN Red List.
 It needs to be emphasized that it is within wind energy’s best interest to develop areas identified as potential wind energy sites and not develop in areas identified as conflict areas or potential prairie-chicken habitat.
 The main reason for this is, if prairie-chickens become listed as Threatened or Endangered wind energy might lose some of the land identified as potential sites due to overlap with newly endangered prairie-chicken habitat.
 Wildlife managers benefit from this research because it is identifies what areas need to be conserved for prairie-chicken habitat.
 It also allows wildlife managers to examine the conflict areas, that are now identified, more closely and make better management decisions about the land.